DensityCo/charts/src/charts/line-chart/README.md

 ![docs-assets/bottom-offset.png](docs-assets/bottom-offset.png)

-- Pick one of the two below to generate the tick values show non the axis:
+- Pick one of the two below to generate the tick values show on the axis:
   - `tickResolutionInMs: Number` *(optional)* - Specify a number of milliseconds of distance to put between each tick value.